IsuruWijesooriya/EventManagementSystem/README.md

 # EventManagementSystem
 The Event Management System is a web-based application that was developed to ease planning, viewing, and sign up for events.
+Modified code.